Kentucky shows promise in loss to Kansas, which is good news for John Calipari

 Kentucky flashed the potential to make a run at its first Final Four since 2015, but the way the Wildcats did it could create new headaches for their coach.

-It’s a good problem for Calipari to have but also a delicate one.
+It’s a good problem for Calipari to have but one that will also require a delicate touch.

 Duke’s 74-65 victory over Michigan State will be remembered in Durham as the Caleb Foster game.
 The freshman combo guard produced a breakout performance off the bench to help the preseason No. 2 Blue Devils avoid a second early loss.